rdkit/rdkit/Docs/Book/Install.md

     cmake -DBOOST_ROOT=/opt/local ..

+*Note* that if you are using your own boost install on a system with a system install, it's normally a good idea to also include the argument `-D Boost_NO_SYSTEM_PATHS=ON` in your cmake command.

 ##### Specifying an alternate Python installation

-You need to tell cmake where to find the python library it should link against and the python header files.
+If you aren't using the default python installation for your computer, You need to tell cmake where to find the python library it should link against and the python header files.

 Here's a sample command line:

-    cmake -D PYTHON_LIBRARY=/usr/lib/python2.5/config/libpython2.5.a -D PYTHON_INCLUDE_DIR=/usr/include/python2.5/ -D PYTHON_EXECUTABLE=/usr/bin/python ..
+    cmake -D PYTHON_LIBRARY=/usr/lib/python2.7/config/libpython2.7.a -D PYTHON_INCLUDE_DIR=/usr/include/python2.7/ -D PYTHON_EXECUTABLE=/usr/bin/python ..

 The `PYTHON_EXECUTABLE` part is optional if the correct python is the first version in your PATH.

 ##### Disabling the Python wrappers

-You can completely disable building of the python wrappers by setting the configuration variable RDK_BUILD_PYTHON_WRAPPERS to nil:
+You can completely disable building of the python wrappers:

-    cmake -D RDK_BUILD_PYTHON_WRAPPERS= ..
+    cmake -DRDK_BUILD_PYTHON_WRAPPERS=OFF ..

-#### Recommended extras
+##### Recommended extras

+- You can enable support for generating InChI strings and InChI keys by adding the argument `-DRDK_BUILD_INCHI_SUPPORT=ON` to your cmake command line.
+- You can enable support for the Avalon toolkit by adding the argument `-DRDK_BUILD_AVALON_SUPPORT=ON` to your cmake command line.
--   for structure depiction cairo (for use with Python2) or cairocffi (for use with Python3) and their respective Python bindings are recommended.
+- If you'd like to be able to generate high-quality PNGs for structure depiction cairo (for use with Python2) or cairocffi (for use with Python3) and their respective Python bindings are recommended.

 ##### Building the Java wrappers